Europe·United Kingdom·Updated May 3, 2026

 What scams target tourists in London?

-The most frequently reported tourist scams in London are Fake Taxi (Unlicensed Minicab), Unlicensed Minicab at Night, Fake West End Ticket Touts, with 7 classified as high severity.
+The most frequently reported tourist scams in London are Fake Met Police Officer Demanding ID, Moped Phone Snatch, Unlicensed Minicab at Night, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in London?

 Taxis in London carry documented risk for tourists — 2 transport-related scams are on record.
-Only use black cabs hailed on the street or Uber/Bolt/Addison Lee apps.
-Never get into a car offered by someone who approaches you.
-Book minicabs only through licensed companies (identifiable by TfL private hire license).
+Use only licensed black cabs or Uber, Bolt, and Addison Lee apps.
+Never get into an unmarked car with a driver who approached you unsolicited.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is London safe at night for tourists?